massem100/sugoifit-system/README.md

 ### Installing the Requirements.txt file
     - While in an activated virtual environment, type pip install -r requirements.txt to install all packages for the project.
-    - To update/ export all installed packages to the requirements.txt file use the pip freeze > requirements.txt command.
+    - To update/ export all installed packages installed in the environment to the requirements.txt file use the pip freeze > requirements.txt command.

     - run the development server by typing python run.py